Deirdre L. Webster Cobb, Esq.

 Responsible for managing CSC’s social media channels, writing and distributing press releases, and responding to media inquiries.

-Tyler Jones is the Civil Service Commission’s Communications Officer.
-Among other tasks, Tyler is mainly responsible for managing CSC’s social media channels, writing and distributing press releases, and responding to media inquiries.
+Alyssa Johnson is the Communications Officer for the New Jersey Civil Service Commission.
+Among other tasks, Alyssa is primarily responsible for managing CSC’s social media profiles, writing and distributing press releases, and responding to media inquiries.

 CSC Commission Members